 In Victoria, rents can be increased every six months with no limit on the amount (though a tenant can appeal to the Victorian Civil and Administrative Tribunal if the amount exceeds similar properties in the same area).
 In Germany, which is around average for tenant protection in Europe, rent increases are capped at 20% every three years.
 Landlords who overcharge can be fined.

 In Victoria, 60 days is the standard amount of notice required for a tenant to vacate.
 In Germany the notice requirements vary according to how long the tenant has lived there: three months is the minimum for someone who has lived in the property for less than five years.
 Six months notice is required for a tenancy between five and eight years; nine months for longer than eight years.
 Elderly long term tenants are protected: a landlord has to make a very strong case for their eviction, and is required to pay compensation and/or assist with their relocation.

 In Victoria, tenants can be evicted so a property can be sold with vacant possession, which may or may not bring a bit more on the sale price.
+Fixed-term leases offer some protection but tenants can be induced to vacate before sale.
 If the place is bought by another investor the property returns to the rental market some months after the original tenants had to find a new home.
 In Germany this is illegal: tenanted properties are sold with their tenant in place.